micahjsmith/stacklog/README.md

 ### Adding timing information

 One can customize `stacklog` with callbacks to, for example, add information on the duration of block execution.
+This is packaged with the library itself as the `stacktime` decorator/context manager.
+It's usage is the same as `stacklog` except that it also logs timing information at the successful completion of block.

 ```pycon
 >>> with stacktime(print, 'Running some code', unit='ms'):